 - Design and content creation: Canva

-31. Leverage LinkedIn for B2B marketing
+32. Leverage LinkedIn for B2B marketing

-LinkedIn has more than one billion members, with 69 % of marketers using it for social media marketing.
+LinkedIn has more than one billion members, with 69% of marketers using it for social media marketing.

 LinkedIn is a fantastic internet marketing channel for lead gen when advertising to professionals, because of its visibility, high engagement, and networking capabilities.

 Be strategic with the platform, deciding how you’ll use LinkedIn posts, articles, and paid ads to promote your business.
+You can reach potential partners, suppliers, business buyers, and working professionals looking for exactly what you sell.

 Ensure posts are compelling, thought-provoking, and easy to read, including eye-catching visuals.